PonderWander/SER-Energy-Grid-Sim/README.md

 ## Citation

-If you use this code, please cite:
+If you use this code, please cite using CITATION.cff

-> Field-based constraint dynamics model for electricity system analysis.
-> Prototype codebase.
-2025.